dojo/docs/dojo/io/script.rst

 Introduction
 ============

-This is an alternate IO mechanism to `dojo.xhrGet <dojo/xhrGet>`_ that has the capability of doing cross-site data access.
+This is an alternate IO mechanism to :ref:`dojo.xhrGet <dojo/xhrGet>` that has the capability of doing cross-site data access.
 It accomplishes this feat by doing an IO call via a dynamically inserted <SCRIPT> tag into your web page.

 =====
 JSONP